FBI Calls Apple 'Jerks' and 'Evil Geniuses' For Making iPhone Cracks Difficult - Slashdot

 Or would we have a discussion about it on the context of public good and the rule of law?

 There is no one "right" answer to a question like this save the ones we collectively and imperfectly come to as a society.
-Absolutist
+Absolutist assertions that it is either unbreakable, impenetrable encryption for all, or nothing, are false.

 Re: (Score:3)

-Re:Not black and white (Score:5, Interesting)
+Re:Not black and white (Score:4, Interesting)

 Re: Not black and white (Score:1)